sanchayan07/Analog-Clock/README.md

-# Analog-Clock
+# Analog_Clock
-this tool is used for accurate time
+An Analog clock is for reading the accurate time of day